-While the House Democrat bill pays out $1,400 for each qualifying dependent, families should keep in mind that the targeted lower income ranges will exclude them if they earn over $200,000.
-Note that if the Senate approves a narrower income range, payments for joint filers could be capped at $160,000.
+While the plan pays out $1,400 for each qualifying dependent, families should keep in mind that the targeted lower income ranges exclude them if they earn over $160,000.

-But even though there is no limit on the number of dependents that you can claim for the second stimulus check, you cannot get the extra $600 for children and adult dependents over the age limit, and they do not qualify for a stimulus check of their own either.
+Under the first and second rounds of stimulus checks, children and adult dependents over the age limit could not get an additional payment, and they did not qualify for a stimulus check of their own either.

 |$120,000 and up||$0|

-Now, let’s break down third stimulus checks with the targeted income ranges approved by the House plan for heads of household with one dependent:
+Now, let’s compare the second round of stimulus checks with the third round for heads of household with one dependent:

-This breakdown shows that heads of household earning up to $146,500 still qualify for a second stimulus check with an additional payment for one dependent.
-And heads of household making up to $168,500 could get another stimulus check with an additional payment for one dependent.
+This breakdown shows that heads of household earning under $146,500 still qualify for a second stimulus check with an additional payment for one dependent.
+But under the third stimulus check, only heads of household making less than $120,000 could get a stimulus check with an additional payment for one dependent.

 Can Mixed-Status Families Still Get Stimulus Checks?

-The House plan says that joint returns maintain eligibility for mixed-status households, which include family members with different citizenship or immigration statuses.
+The new stimulus plan maintains eligibility for mixed-status households, which include family members with different citizenship or immigration statuses.
 A common example of a mixed-status family can be made up of undocumented parents and U.S.-born children.

-If the Senate approves eligibility requirements from the House plan, qualifying couples could get a maximum stimulus payment of $2,800.
-However, joint returns for mixed-status families with only one valid identification number (this is defined as the Social Security number that is used when filing taxes) will only get up to $1,400, and joint returns without valid identification numbers for either spouse will be excluded.
+Qualifying couples can get a maximum stimulus payment of $2,800.
+However, joint returns for mixed-status families with only one valid identification number (this is defined as the Social Security number that is used when filing taxes) only get up to $1,400, and joint returns without valid identification numbers for either spouse are excluded.

-The table below calculates payments for mixed-status families with one undocumented partner, using narrower income ranges being reviewed by the Senate and the approved ranges from the House plan:
+The table below calculates payments for mixed-status families with one undocumented partner, using narrower income ranges approved by Congress:

 |$1,400 Check for Mixed-Status Families With 1 Undocumented Partner|

-Because of the targeted income limits, mixed-status families earning over $160,000 with the narrower Senate ranges and $200,000 under the approved House plan do not qualify for a third stimulus check.
+Because of the targeted income limits, mixed-status families earning over $160,000 do not qualify for a third stimulus check.

 For a comparison, if a U.S. citizen and a noncitizen spouse filed their taxes jointly under the March 2020 CARES Act, they were not eligible to claim the first stimulus check.
 However, when the $900 billion COVID-19 relief package was signed into law in December 2020, joint filers with one undocumented spouse became eligible for the second stimulus check, as well as additional payments for child dependents.

-You should note that “nonresident aliens” are not eligible for the House Democrat bill.
-They were also excluded from the first and second stimulus checks.
+You should note that “nonresident aliens” are not eligible for the third stimulus checks.
+They were also excluded from the first and second rounds of stimulus checks.
 Currently, the IRS says that “qualifying resident aliens” with valid Social Security numbers for employment are eligible for stimulus payments as long as they have not been claimed by another taxpayer as a dependent.

 Will the IRS Tax My Third Stimulus Check?

-The IRS did not consider either of the first two stimulus checks to be taxable income.
-The agency says that because stimulus payments are “not includible in your gross income,” you will not have to report them on your federal income tax return, or pay income taxes on either check.
+The IRS does not consider stimulus checks to be taxable income.
+This means that you do not have to report the money on your federal income tax return, or pay income taxes on your stimulus check.

-The 2020 COVID-Related Tax Relief Act says: “The Advance payments are generally not subject to administrative offset for past due federal or state debts.
+As a reference, the 2020 COVID-Related Tax Relief Act did shield stimulus payments from private debt collection: “The Advance payments are generally not subject to administrative offset for past due federal or state debts.
 In addition, the payments are protected from bank garnishment or levy by private creditors or debt collectors.”

 As an example, if you have to pay $1,600 in taxes this year, and the government still owes you the maximum stimulus payment of $1,800 (that’s $1,200 + $600 for the first and second checks), then you can use your recovery rebate credit to offset your tax bill and get a $200 tax refund.